Update (February 2019): Data from the newly released Phoenix South 2 well has been added to this palynological study.

 The recent discoveries in the Dorado 1 and Phoenix South 3 wells represent the most significant new play on the Australian North West Shelf in recent time, and highlight the importance of this area for oil and gas exploration.
 Dorado 1 discovered light oil over a depth of 96m (net pay 79.6m) in highly porous (~20%) and permeable (100 to 1,000mD) rocks, whilst hydrocarbons were observed in Phoenix South 3 from 5173m to the lowest closing contour at around 5304m within the Caley Member (Carnarvon Petroleum Ltd, 2018).

-This study represents the most comprehensive palynological dataset currently available for the Triassic in this area.
 The analysis has resulted in revised palynostratigraphic interpretations for each of the eleven wells, and a new understanding of the ranges of key marker species.

 - New local high-resolution palynological event stratigraphy